ningrao/notes/web.md

 ## prettier-eslint --write "**/*.js"
  * "" is required
  * option error may occur in plugin, ignore them.
+ * option error may occur in plugin, ignore them.
 ## flow
   * Node/Element exists in core, in React as well.
   * object.keys can infer types correctly, but values/entries not until v0.66.